 While some have called Aristotle a materialist, like Plato he believed that the idea and form of a thing is superior to the crude material, but unlike Plato he put emphasis on the lower, material part of things as also essential to what they are, famously captured in the center of the School of Athens painting by Rafael with Plato pointing to the heavens and Aristotle putting his hand over the earth below.
 If we could hear Aristotle talk, he would be telling Plato that material is the body of form, which is the mind, inferior but also important.
 Like Plato, Aristotle believed that the form or idea of a thing was its higher essence and being.
 The material out of which it was composed was temporary, less defined and definite as the form.
 For instance, if we build a building, our idea of the building’s form is more durable than the material, no matter how strong, out of which we build the building.

 “Metaphysics” meant for Aristotle “after physics” or “beyond physics”, the subject or book that follows physics.
+Aristotle didn’t use the term metaphysics, but rather first philosophy, to distinguish it from physics, or second philosophy, the study of the forms of sensible things rather than the forms of the forms of things.
+Aristotle was concerned with the super-physical, and how it is the cause and formation of the physical as the physical changes over time and the super-physical does not, following Plato’s divide between the eternal and unchanging above and the temporal and changing below, placing Parmenides and Pythagoras above Heraclitus and relativistic sophists.
 Today, the term is understood as “over physics”, the rules behind reality or laws of nature, as Aristotle continued after teaching physics to explain the physics of physics, the overarching laws of the universe from which nature is created.
 In modern European thought, both the skeptical Continental tradition of Germany and France and the Analytic tradition of Britain and America have sought to abolish metaphysics, the Continental tradition because they are cynical of human conceptions, the Analytic tradition because of faith in the continued use of the scientific method.

 Aristotle begins his Metaphysics by reviewing the history of Greek philosophy, saying that the Milesians were the first Greeks to study nature, and the Pythagoreans were the first to excel at mathematics.
 For Aristotle, the Eleatics were the first to do “pure thought”, pushing thought to its most abstract, as we saw last week in Plato’s dazzling dialogue the Parmenides, and Aristotle also gives credit to Anaxagoras.
 However, it is Socrates who Aristotle considers to have reached the pinnacle of thought and set out a method for using analogy and induction to find the general and universal definitions of things.